vidban/NMap-FEND/README.md

 - Used KnockoutJS to implement filter search function on the list and the markers
 - Bound list click with Marker click to show description of location when its name was clicked on the list as well
 - Added Ajax call to Yelp api to add corresponding reviews to the locations infowindow
+- Added city search feature to select any city.
 - Modified CSS to make application responsive and beautiful.

 ## Future Modifications
-- Add choice for establishments and cities.
+- Add choice for establishments.
-- Add other API's like Foursquare and such to provide additional details
+- Add other API's like Foursquare and such to provide additional details about a restaurant.

 ## Resources Used
 - stackoverflow.com